 3) The creator of the Diet-Heart Hypothesis even agrees

-Note: 25% of the population is known as hyper-responders, which means they respond to dietary cholesterol with a modest rise in blood cholesterol, but these people are are safe too.
-It has been proven that the rise in LDL and HDL does not affect the ratio’s or increase their risk of heart disease. [source]
+25% of the population is known as hyper-responders, which means they respond to dietary cholesterol with a modest rise in blood cholesterol, but these people are safe too.
+It has been proven that the rise in LDL and HDL does not affect the ratios or increase the risk of heart disease.

 What about saturated fat?

-Now that fat is becoming more understood via studies and people are beginning to see that replacing carbs with unsaturated fats, such as such as walnuts, flax seeds, and fish actually lowers blood pressure, improves lipid levels, and reduces the estimated cardiovascular risk, things are changing.
-But saturated fat is still a grey area in many people minds, so I wanted to address it.
+Now that fat is becoming more understood via studies and people are beginning to see that replacing carbs with unsaturated fats, such as walnuts, flax seeds, and fish actually lowers blood pressure, improves lipid levels, and reduces the estimated cardiovascular risk, things are changing.
+But saturated fat is still a grey area in many people’s minds, so I wanted to address it.

 What about Trans Fat?

-Trans fats include vegetable oils such as like soybean and corn oils, as well as the processed foods that we see so often in American diets.
+Avoid Trans fats like the plague.
+Studies show that trans fats lead to insulin resistance, inflammation, accumulation of body fat, and a huge increase in the risk of a heart attack.
+Trans fats include vegetable oils such as soybean and corn oils, as well as the processed foods that we see so often in American diets.
+Just stay away.

 So what does raise cholesterol in the blood?

-Ironically, eating lots of sugars and grains which contain no cholesterol, mental stress, lack of physical activity and change of body weight may.
+Ironically, eating lots of sugars and grains which contain no cholesterol, mental stress, lack of physical activity and change in body weight may.
 These will ramp up your bad cholesterol production because of the inflammation they cause.
-But this is going to be covered in depth later in the article
+But this is going to be covered in depth later in the article.

-For this section, I am going to break it up into a lot of sections that you can click through and go read for yourself about how cholesterol has now been proven to be good for us, and not cause heart attacks, heart disease or death (regardless of what you her on CNN).
+For this section, I am going to break it up into a lot of sections that you can click through and go read for yourself about how cholesterol has now been proven to be good for us, and not cause heart attacks, heart disease, or death (regardless of what you hear on CNN).